UW Huskies coach Jimmy Lake remains optimistic that there will be college football this fall

 That also includes the coaches, who are working remotely and dividing their days into two factions — football in the morning, and recruiting in the afternoon.

-But how, exactly, are said coaches going about instructing 85 scholarship athletes spread across the west coast?
+But how, exactly, are said coaches going about instructing 85 scholarship athletes spread along the West Coast?

-“What we typically would do is always start by position, in smaller groups (in zoom video meetings),” Lake explained.
+“What we typically would do is always start by position, in smaller groups (in Zoom video meetings),” Lake explained.
 “So those guys are hearing their specific details in their room.
 It’s like the offseason again — January through March — where we’re focused on technique, on our keys and our reads, our base installs, things that our players that have been here have heard in the last three months.

 “Now we’re making sure those coaching points remain in their system — in their brains — so when we do come out of this, we can be ready to be going on all cylinders.”